 As you can see the water appeared to be come from a source a bit more substantial than a simple trickle.

 We were pleasantly surprised once more to find another waterfall, this one even bigger than the one near our campsite.
 This amazing place was full of surprises and other very interesting and beautiful scenery.
 I still can’t believe such a place is real or that it has never appeared in any movies I’ve seen.
-I only hope that you decide to go to the Napali coast you will be equally blessed by its fantasy-like beauty.
+My only hope is that everyone else who decides to go to the Napali Coast will be equally blessed by its fantasy-like beauty.

 We did do our trip around mid-August (when the waves were at there absolute flattest).
 This side of the island is basically a part of Kauai’s nortshore.
 This means that in the winter time, waves here can get scary big.
 Even though waves might peak in height during the winter, swells start building in the fall and are still declining in the spring.
-I’ve had done this hike in May and late swell lasted the entire week and made it impossible to venture any further down the coast, as the waves were easily in the double to triple overhead range.
-As a reminder, these beach had no lifeguards.
-If you seen someone drowning, there are lifeguarding float placed on stands across the beach so that whoever is closest can run out and save them.
+I did this hike once in May and some late swells were still pounding the shoreline; they lasted the entire week and made it impossible to venture any further down the coast, as the waves were easily in the double to triple overhead range.
+As a reminder, these beaches have no lifeguards.
+If you see someone drowning, there are “lifeguarding floats” placed on stands across the beach so that whoever is closest can run out and save the victim.
 If you are struggling or drowning, stay calm but try to call for help from someone ashore.
 Honestly, if there were any waves I would not even attempt to swim to the last beach with the arch, simply because unseen rip currents could form and sweep you out to see.

-This is one of the most beautiful places on Earth, do not miss a chance to go have an adventure.
+This is one of the most beautiful places on Earth, do not miss a chance to adventure there.